-- 6.6.3 Under Rule 6.6.2. the Council shall restrict its discretion to consideration of: - 6.6.3.1 Any inappropriate disturbance or other potential adverse effects on any site of significance within a Silent File area, as advised by local rūnanga runanga; - In the area listed in Appendix 5 and shown on the Planning Maps as Wāhi Taonga Management Area C39(a), any inappropriate disturbance or other potential adverse effects on any site of significance, object, remnant or artefact, as advised by local rūnanga and the New Zealand Historic Places Trust Pouhere Taonga; Any damage to, destruction or removal of, any object, remnant or artefact contained within a Wāhi Taonga Site or Wāhi Taonga Management Area, as advised by local runanga; - Any damage to, destruction or removal of, any object, remnant or artefact contained within a Wāhi Taonga Site or any Wāhi Taonga Management Area not listed in 6.6.3.2, as advised by local rūnanga; Any adverse effects of the proposed activity on any Mahinga Kai site, as advised by local runanga;
+- 6.6.3 Under Rule 6.6.2, the Council shall restrict its discretion to consideration of: - 6.6.3.1 Any inappropriate disturbance or other potential adverse effects on any site of significance within a Silent File area, as advised by local rūnanga runanga; - 6.6.3.2 In the area listed in Appendix 5 and shown on the Planning Maps as Wāhi Taonga Management Area C39(a), any inappropriate disturbance or other potential adverse effects on any site of significance, object, remnant or artefact, as advised by local rūnanga and the New Zealand Historic Places Trust Pouhere Taonga; Any damage to, destruction or removal of, any object, remnant or artefact contained within a Wāhi Taonga Site or Wāhi Taonga Management Area, as advised by local runanga: - 6.6.3.3 Any damage to, destruction or removal of, any object, remnant or artefact contained within a Wāhi Taonga Site or any Wāhi Taonga Management Area not listed in 6.6.3.2, as advised by local rūnanga; Any adverse effects of the proposed activity on any Mahinga Kai site, as advised by local runanga; - 6.6.3.4 Any adverse effects of the proposed activity on any Mahinga Kai site, as advised by local rūnanga; Any potential costs to the landholder of not being able to undertake the proposed activity on that site; - 6.6.3.5 Any potential costs to the landholder of not being able to undertake the proposed activity on that site; Any alternative options available to the landholder of not being able to undertake the proposed activity on that site; Any alternative options available to

-- 6.6.3.4 Any adverse effects of the proposed activity on any Mahinga Kai site, as advised by local rūnanga; Any potential costs to the landholder of not being able to undertake the proposed activity on that site; - 6.6.3.5 Any potential costs to the landholder of not being able to undertake the proposed activity on that site; Any alternative options available to undertake the activity in another form or on another site and the costs and practicality of these options; - 6.6.3.6 Any alternative options available to undertake the activity in another form or on another site and the costs and practicality of these options;

-Any positive effects which may offset any adverse effects; and - 6.6.3.7 Any positive effects which may offset any adverse effects; and monitoring or review conditions. - 6.6.3.8 Any monitoring or review conditions. runanga
+- undertake the activity in another form or on another site and the costs and practicality of these options: - 6.6.3.6 Any alternative options available to undertake the activity in another form or on another site and the costs and practicality of these options; Any positive effects which may offset any adverse effects; and - 6.6.3.7 Any positive effects which may offset any adverse effects; and monitoring or review conditions. - 6.6.3.8 Any monitoring or review conditions.